marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 ## 4. External Event - Human Interaction

-In many workflow scenarios the process will probably not be fully automated but manual interaction is needed.
+In many workflow scenarios the process will probably not be fully automated but human interaction is needed.
 Looking at our onboarding example one could think of that depending on the role a manual release is needed for the IT equipment order if the value exceeds a certain value and the role is e.g. "sales".

 These escalation flows can be modeled via Durable Functions and *external events*.
 As in the case of sub-orchestrations the Durable Functions context provides a methods called `waitForExternalEvent`.
 This method allows us to react to external events including data transferred by the event.